1

 ReStructuredText

-This file contains invisible Unicode characters!
+This file contains invisible Unicode characters

-This file contains invisible Unicode characters that may be processed differently from what appears below.
-If your use case is intentional and legitimate, you can safely ignore this warning.
-Use the Escape button to reveal hidden characters.
+This file contains invisible Unicode characters that are indistinguishable to humans but may be processed differently by a computer.
+If you think that this is intentional, you can safely ignore this warning.
+Use the Escape button to reveal them.

-This file contains ambiguous Unicode characters that may be confused with others in your current locale.
-If your use case is intentional and legitimate, you can safely ignore this warning.
-Use the Escape button to highlight these characters.
+This file contains Unicode characters that might be confused with other characters.
+If you think that this is intentional, you can safely ignore this warning.
+Use the Escape button to reveal them.

 Soil Tutorial